-The volume of an attic that is air sealed and insulated at the roof deck or an unvented crawlspace shall only be included if the party conducting evaluations has obtained an ACCA Manual J, S, and either B or D report and verified that both the heating and cooling equipment and distribution system are designed to offset the entire design load of the volume.

-The volume of a basement shall only be included if the party conducting evaluations has either:
+The volume of an attic that is both air sealed and insulated at the roof deck, the volume of an unvented crawlspace, and the volume of a basement shall only be included if the volume is contiguous with the Rated Dwelling Unit and the party conducting evaluations has either:

 Obtained an ACCA Manual J, S, and either B or D report and verified that both the heating and cooling equipment and distribution system are designed to offset the entire design load of the volume, or,

 Verified through visual inspection that both the heating and cooling equipment and distribution system serve the volume and, in the judgement of the party conducting evaluations, are capable of maintaining the heating and cooling temperatures specified by the Thermostat section in Table 4.2.2(1).

+The volume of a mechanical closet, regardless of access location, that is contiguous with the Rated Dwelling Unit shall be included if:

+it is serviced by a space heating or cooling system designed to maintain space conditions at 78 °F (26 °C) for cooling and 68 °F (20 °C) for heating, and

+it only includes equipment serving the Rated Dwelling Unit, and

+combustion makeup air is not intentionally provided from outside the Dwelling Unit, and

+the mechanical room is not intentionally air sealed from the Rated Dwelling Unit

+Confirmed Rating – A Rating accomplished using data gathered from verification of all rated features of the home in accordance with this Standard.

+Cooling Tower – A heat rejection device that rejects heat to the atmosphere.

 Design Approval Primary Inspection Agency (DAPIA) – A third-party agency designated by the U.S. Department of Housing and Urban Development (HUD) to be responsible for evaluating manufactured home designs submitted to it by the manufacturer and for assuring that they conform to the HUD standards for manufactured homes.

 Distribution System Efficiency (DSE) – A system efficiency factor that adjusts for the energy losses associated with the delivery of energy from the equipment to the source of the load.

-Drain Water Heat Recovery (DWHR) – A heat exchanger unit that uses outgoing warm drain water to pre-heat incoming cold freshwater, is rated for efficiency and pressure loss according to CSA B55.1, and complies with CSA B55.2.
+Drain Water Heat Recovery (DWHR) – A heat exchanger unit that uses outgoing warm drain water to pre-heat incoming cold freshwater and is rated for efficiency and pressure loss according to CSA B55.1, and complies with CSA B55.2.

+Detached Dwelling Unit – A Dwelling Unit that does not meet the definition of Attached Dwelling Unit.

+Dwelling – Any building that contains one or two Dwelling Units used, intended, or designed to be built, used, rented, leased, let or hired out to be occupied, or that are occupied for living purposes.

+Dwelling Unit – A single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.

+Dwelling-Unit Mechanical Ventilation – A mechanical exchange of indoor air with outdoor air throughout a Dwelling Unit, using a Balanced System, Exhaust System, Supply System, or combination thereof that is designed to operate continuously or through a programmed intermittent schedule to satisfy a Dwelling Unit ventilation rate.

-Electric Auxiliary Energy (Eae) – The average annual auxiliary electrical energy consumption for a gas furnace or boiler in kilowatt-hours per year as published in the AHRI Consumer’s Directory of Certified Efficiency Ratings.
+Electric Auxiliary Energy (Eae) – The average annual Auxiliary Electric Consumption for a gas furnace or boiler in Kilowatt-Hours per year as published in the AHRI Consumer’s Directory of Certified Efficiency Ratings.

 Emittance – A measure of the ability of a surface to emit radiation, expressed as the ratio of the energy radiated within a specific spectral band by a surface to that radiated within that same specific spectral band by a blackbody at the same temperature.

-Energy Efficiency Ratio (EER) – The ratio of net equipment cooling capacity in Btu/h to total rate of electric input in watts under designated operating conditions.
+Energy Efficiency Ratio (EER) – The ratio of net equipment cooling capacity in Btu/h to total rate of electric input in Watts under designated operating conditions.